chriscasano/cockroach-backup-bench/README.md

 This benchmarking script uses roachprod to test CockroachDB's backup and restore processes.
 It's generic enough to run different workloads while backup and restore run.

+## What Does The Script Do?
+- Removes prior backups in S3
+- Creates the envionrment
+- Initialize a workload
+- Takes an idle backups
+- Runs tbe workload
+- Takes a working backup
+- Takes a working incremental backup 15 minutes later
+- Takes a working incremental backup 30 minutes later
+- Stops the workload
+- Runs an idle restore

+### Roadmap
+- Full cluster backups
+- Incremental / Point In Time Restores
+- Backups on long running clusters

 ### Limitations
 - This works for AWS only today
 - Tested with `tpcc` only, but should work for other workloads